doukutsu-rs/doukutsu-rs/README.md

 The project is a result of me wanting to build something in a new programming language for memes.

-I had an idea of writing my own CS engine long time before and I would've very likely picked C++17/20+SDL2, but after all I've picked Rust instead because it seemed quite interesting for me.
+I had an idea of writing my own CS engine long time before and I would've very likely picked C++17/20 and SDL2, but after all I've picked Rust instead because it seemed quite interesting for me.

 Would 90% of end-users running this thing care about the programming language software was written in?
 After all who tf cares if the performance is the same (and maybe a slightly better), but you also get a lot of various benefits?